*Spend $35 For Free Shipping*

 Description

-An evergreen tree that grows to a height of 10 m, best grown in temperate regions of Australia.
+Carob is an evergreen tree that grows to a height of 10 m, best grown in temperate regions of Australia.
 An attractive tree with dense foliage, shiny, green, rounded leaves and the new growth is bronze coloured.
 They are often used as street trees and are good in an orchard situation.
 They are a tough drought-tolerant shade tree that also makes an ideal windbreak in our dry climate.

-The pods can be eaten fresh or roasted and ground into powder.ย One of the worldโ€™s best natural sweeteners, the leathery pods are commonly used as a substitute for cocoa and have been cultivated throughout the Mediterranean as a staple food source for thousands of years.
+The pods can be eaten fresh or roasted and ground into powder.
+One of the worldโ€™s best natural sweeteners, the leathery pods are commonly used as a substitute for cocoa and have been cultivated throughout the Mediterranean as a staple food source for thousands of years.
 They are also a useful fodder feed.

 The emerging pod is pale green and turns a dark brown when mature.
 It is a flattened pod, 13 – 30 cm in length and about 2.5 cm wide, containing a sweet, chocolate tasting pulp and several bean-like seeds.
 The sugar content of the pods can be as high as 50%. ย A healthy alternative for caffeine and chocolate addicts, they are high in antioxidants and vitamin E and help to improve digestive health and lower cholesterol.